Mody9156/P8_DA-IOS/README.md

 <img src="Screenshots/icone.png" alt="" width="100">
 </div>

-# Application de gestion de santé et bien-être
+# Health and Well-Being Management Application

 <p>This iOS application was developed as part of the "Implement a Database with CoreData" project in the OpenClassrooms training program.
 It allows users to manage their health and well-being by tracking their exercise sessions and sleep.</p>